Life Insurance for New Parents: The Complete Sleep Easy Guide

 Yes.
 Most policies allow you to reduce coverage at any time without penalty.
 As your mortgage decreases and children become independent, you can scale back cover and reduce premiums.

-Both of you need enough life insurance to cover the full mortgage, plus income replacement and education costs.
+Many couples in this situation hold enough life insurance to cover the full mortgage, plus income replacement and education costs.
 If one dies, the other still has 100% of the mortgage liability.

 Life insurance premiums are generally NOT tax deductible when held outside super.
 However, income protection premiums ARE generally 100% tax deductible—one of its major advantages.